 Why should humans be the only ones to enjoy home-baked goodies during the holidays?
-Here are 9 Christmas dog treat recipes that will fill your pooch's holiday stocking with cheer:
+Here are 9 homemade Christmas dog treat recipes that will fill any pooch's holiday stocking with cheer.

 1. Apple mint Christmas dog bones

-These bone-shaped cookies from Best Dog Treat Recipes are low-fat and low-calorie, and will keep for several months.
-Added bonus: According to the San Francisco Chronicle, mint may aid your dog's digestion while it freshens his breath.
+These minty low-fat and low-calorie cookies from Best Dog Treat Recipes will keep for several months.
+Added bonus: Mint may aid in dog's digestion while it freshens their breath, according to the San Francisco Chronicle.
 Use spinach powder to give the cookies a festive green color.

 Nothing says Christmas like gingerbread cookies!
-Gone to the Snow Dogs's gingerbread dog cookies are simple to make, and the recipe can be doubled or tripled easily, making them a great way to spread holiday cheer to local shelter dogs.
+These gingerbread dog cookies from Gone to the Snow Dogs are simple to make, and the recipe can be doubled or tripled easily, making them a great way to spread holiday cheer to local shelter dogs.

 The blogger behind The Scrumptious Pumpkin originally made these Christmas dog treats for her beagle, Calvin — and they were a huge hit.
 The cookies are full of healthy, whole ingredients including unsweetened applesauce, organic honey and olive oil.
 Plus, the organic dried cranberries and green pumpkin seeds give them a festive look.

-2 Bees in a Pod's dog treats with pumpkin and peanut butter are a breeze to make and contain only six ingredients: whole wheat flour, eggs, canned pumpkin, peanut butter, salt and cinnamon.
+These dog treats with pumpkin and peanut butter from 2 Bees in a Pod are a breeze to make and contain only six ingredients: whole wheat flour, eggs, canned pumpkin, peanut butter, salt and cinnamon.
 You can use a cookie cutter to turn them into fun shapes, whether that's dog bones or more festive shapes like Christmas trees or snowmen.

 7. Irresistible Christmas cookie dog treats